timothyafolami/Engine-Comparison/COMPREHENSIVE_MULTI_TARGET_ANALYSIS_REPORT.md

 This report presents the results of a comprehensive multi-target machine learning analysis comparing Electric Vehicle (EV) and Internal Combustion Engine (ICE) performance across three critical metrics: **Efficiency**, **Maintenance Cost**, and **Mileage**.
 The analysis employed advanced feature engineering, multiple machine learning algorithms, and extensive hyperparameter tuning to provide actionable insights for vehicle technology comparison.

+**Configuration Update**: The pipeline has been updated to use MinMaxScaler as the default preprocessing method for linear models, replacing the previous PowerTransformer configuration.
+This change provides improved numerical stability and interpretability while maintaining model performance.

 ## Key Findings Overview

 ### 🎯 **Target Variable Performance Summary**